ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 })
 ```

-The time series reveals an important finding.
-The racial disparity is remarkably stable across all five years.
-Black drivers consistently experienced the highest number of stops throughout the entire 2011 to 2015 period.
-While all groups followed similar trends (declining from 2011 to 2013, then increasing through 2015), the gap between Black and White drivers remained persistent.
-This is not a temporary anomaly or a single year outlier.
-This is a structural pattern embedded in traffic stop practices.
+The time series highlights a crucial insight: racial disparities in traffic stops are stable and persistent.
+Across the entire 2011–2015 period, Black drivers consistently faced the highest number of stops.

+All racial groups followed similar overall trends, a decline from 2011 to 2013, followed by an increase through 2015.
+Yet the gap between Black and white drivers never closed.

+ This consistency shows that the disparity is not a temporary anomaly or the result of a single unusual year. *Instead, it reflects a structural pattern embedded in Raleigh’s traffic stop practices as a whole*.

 ### What This Means

 We've now established three critical findings:

-First, Black drivers are stopped at rates far exceeding their population share (48.8% of stops versus 29.3% of population).
+First, Black drivers are stopped at rates far exceeding their population share (**48.8%** of stops versus **29.3%** of population).

-Second, White drivers are stopped at rates below their population share (40.8% of stops versus 60.2% of population).
+Second, White drivers are stopped at rates below their population share (**40.8%** of stops versus **60.2%** of population).

 Third, this pattern is consistent across all five years in our dataset, indicating a systemic issue rather than a temporary problem.